MartyIce/martyice.github.io/_drafts/2020-12-24-svelte-tutorial part 3.md

 This is the 3nd post in a series walking through [Svelte's][svelte tutorial] online tutorial.
 In the [first post]({% post_url 2020-12-11-svelte-tutorial %}) we covered Introduction, [Reactivity][svelte reactivity], and [Props][svelte props].
 The [second post]({% post_url 2020-12-18-svelte-tutorial part 2 %}) explored [Logic][svelte logic] and [Events][svelte events].
 Today we will explore [Bindings][svelte bindings], which are used to "tie" variable and state values with inputs.

 <h4>Text Inputs</h4>
-The [Text Input][svelte text input] section begins with a general rule of Svelte - "data flow in Svelte is top down — a parent component can set props on a child component, and a component can set attributes on an element, but not the other way around".
+The [Text Input][svelte bindings]{:target="_blank"} section begins with a general rule of Svelte:

+> "data flow in Svelte is top down — a parent component can set props on a child component, and a component can set attributes on an element, but not the other way around".

 This is super important to solidify in your mind.
 In my initial dabbling with Svelte, this tripped me up - a child component would update a variable, but I wouldn't see that updated in the "parent scope".
 Always remember, "data flows downhill"

 Now it's time to break that rule!
-Bindings allow you to pass variables to child elements via properties, AND have changes within the child reflected at the parent level.
-The Svelte tutorial starts with built in HTML components - up first, is the Text input.
+Bindings allow you to pass variables to child elements (eg, inputs) via properties, AND have changes within the child reflected in the parent's variables.
+The Svelte tutorial starts with built in HTML components.
+Up first, the text input.

 Here's a simple example from the tutorial, where we initially set the value of the input element to our variable: